yicheny001/meet-me-half-way-react/README.md

 This is a project completed by Lee Araneta and Yichen Yang, two grads from the Flatiron School, June cohort.

 We've decided to add new features to the original [Ruby version](https://github.com/leearaneta/meet-me-halfway) shown at Flatiron Presents using React-Redux.

-Checkout the [demo](https://vimeo.com/185692228) here! :eyes:
+Watch the [demo](https://vimeo.com/185692228) here! :eyes:

 ##Meet Me Halfway
 Enter you and your friends' addresses (up to 10) to find out where to hangout around your midpoint!